Surprising Things No One Tells You About Postpartum Recovery

 You might notice soreness, heaviness, or changes in sensation that you didn’t anticipate.

 Even simple activities like sitting or bending can feel unusual.
 Some days your energy may return, other days it may vanish completely.
+Many women later recognize this feeling in the truth about why mothers lose themselves after birth.

 Small aids like perineal sprays, ice packs, or postpartum support shorts can make daily life more comfortable while your body adjusts.